This Novel Is Made Entirely of Terrifying GIFs

 Long story short, making the novel involved a weird and excitingly difficult combination of working in an extremely planned out way and also kind of in an extremely intuitive way too.
 Sometimes gut came first, sometimes it was the opposite, and often it was simultaneous.
 This form is really new to me, so talking about it feels quite raw.

-People seem to comment on the gruesome aspects of your work, and yet your sense of humour has always struck me as so important to the voice.
-What are your thoughts on humour in your work, particularly in Haunted House?
+People seem to comment on the gruesome aspects of your work, and yet your sense of humor has always struck me as so important to the voice.
+What are your thoughts on humor in your work, particularly in Haunted House?

 I’ve always used comedy in my books.
 Early on, especially in the George Miles Cycle novels, I deployed it judiciously, and it was always in service to some idea I had or another effect I wanted that I thought was more important.
 I used it mostly as a way to sneak up on the reader or to distract the reader vis-à-vis some impending thing that I knew would be startling and probably off-putting.
 So, I would think of comedy as a kind dressing and as a sleight-of-hand-like device.